 What to serve with Fried Cod Fish Sticks

-If you have made and like this recipe, please give it 5 Stars!
+*If you have made and like this recipe, please give it a star rating*

 This low-carb and keto friendly recipe for Fried Cod Fish sticks has a delicious and spicy breaded exterior and that holds up well to shallow pan frying.

 - Cut cod fillet into 2 inch long pieces, about 1 to 1-1/2 inch thick.